creative-leaders-2

 What Managers Can Learn From Creative Leaders

-At Fortress, we have a range of creative teams contributing on all of our projects.
-These teams, with their unique, creative skill-sets also require a leadership style that fosters growth and creativity rather than simply management.
+At Fortress, we have a range of creative teams contributing to all of our projects.
+These teams, with their unique, creative skill sets also require a leadership style that fosters growth and creativity rather than simply management.
 We have a highly collaborative and learning-friendly environment that runs the gamut from interns to industry experts.

 Each team, whether it’s sales, design, web development, marketing, or copywriting has its own leaders and different creative elements.
 But, we all work together to produce a final product and a satisfied client.
 As new people join our team, we have realized that everyone has something to learn and something to teach.
 Because of this, we have all taken on a leadership role at one time or another.
 But, a leader of a creative team must approach management with a non-traditional attitude.
 By incorporating some of the tactics creative leaders use, any manager will be able to foster a more productive and communicative environment within their own team.